 School availability

 Some Japanese language schools do have age limits for accepting students.
-However, the majority of our schools support mature students and we have helped many students who are 30 and older successfully apply to Japanese language school.
+However, the majority of our schools support mature students and we have helped many students apply to Japanese language schools successfully, and study in Japan over 30.
 Talk to us and we can help you find the best option for you.

 Age is just a number

-Other than that, applying to study in Japan when you’re over 30 is very much the same as for anyone else.
-The slightly stricter requirements shouldn’t put anyone off, if it is something they want to pursue.
+Other than school availability, applying to study in Japan over 30 is very much the same as for anyone else.

 Contact us to help you with your application

-If you’re worried that you won’t be able to come to Japan to study if you’re over 30, then fret not.
-It’s likely you will be asked more questions about why you want to come to Japan to study.
-But if you’re motivated and want to come for the right reasons, then it shouldn’t be a significant barrier.
+If you’re worried that you won’t be able to study in Japan over 30, then fret not.
+If you’re motivated and want to come for the right reasons, then there won’t be any significant barriers to starting your life in Japan.

 Feel free to contact us if you have any questions!